dotnet/docs-maui/docs/user-interface/controls/picker.md

 - `ItemsSource` of type `IList`, the source list of items to display, which defaults to `null`.
 - `SelectedIndex` of type `int`, the index of the selected item, which defaults to -1.
 - `SelectedItem` of type `object`, the selected item, which defaults to `null`.
+- `ItemDisplayBinding`, of type <xref:Microsoft.Maui.Controls.BindingBase>, selects the property that will be displayed for each object in the list of items, if the `ItemSource` is a complex object.
+See [Populate a Picker with data using data binding](#populate-a-picker-with-data-using-data-binding).
 - `TextColor` of type <xref:Microsoft.Maui.Graphics.Color>, the color used to display the text.
 - `TextTransform`, of type `TextTransform`, which defines whether to transform the casing of text.
 - `Title` of type `string`, which defaults to `null`.